KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-one/index.md

 - uninstaller/META-INF/com/google/android/update-binary) - Kali NetHunter uninstaller
 -->
 As Kali NetHunter is not a ROM but an "[add-on](https://web.archive.org/web/20230315170356/https://wiki.lineageos.org/devices/bacon/install)"<!--Overlay?
 Injects?-->, it takes full advantage of this.
 Kali NetHunter is a series/bundle of apps and scripts to alter the device into a certain state.
-Because of this, we need to match the Kali NetHunter kernel, to the Android system ROM and version that is installed on the device.
+Because of this, we need to match the Kali NetHunter kernel, to the Android system ROM kernel and version that is installed on the device.

 <!--
 The images needed to flash a system ROM via the bootloader are not as common as they once were (especially with LineageOS, this was more of apart of CyanogenMod).